A Farm Vet's Gratitude

 Thanksgiving is a season of gratitude.
 As we enter the holiday season, I’d like to take a moment to reflect on just a few of the many things that I am thankful for on a daily basis:

 5) My Profession – While spending a hefty proportion of my work day with my arm inside the business end of a cow is not exactly glamorous, I am proud to be a part of this small group of hardworking, compassionate professionals.
-Although I am a single-doctor practice, I have a strong support system of fellow veterinarians to celebrate successes, commiserate over the hard times and discuss challenging cases.
+Although we are spread out, I have a strong support system of fellow veterinarians to celebrate successes, commiserate over the hard times and discuss challenging cases.

 3) My Family – Right now I’m in the midst of fall calving season, one of my busiest times of year.
 I cannot adequately express how thankful I am for the support of my husband and children.
 They welcome me home at any hour and in any condition.
 They are always happy to hop in the truck with me for an emergency vet call.
 The life of a livestock veterinarian is unpredictable, and they keep it running smoothly for me.
 I am also thankful for my parents and sisters, who have also tagged along on emergency calls and altered holiday plans allowing me to be more flexible for my clients.